ericdariel/lfr-custom-element-angular/README.md

 # lfr-custom-element-angular

-POC of an Angular Custom Element
+POC of an Angular Custom Element in Angular 15
-Angular 15